Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-JqvA3qyHS2g.md

 ### Transcript

-> any chances the train tracks will have a change so they work better, at intersection switch points, i actually don't know if you're asking if there's a chance sure i guess there's a chance
+> any chances the train tracks will have a change so they work better, at intersection switch points, I actually don't know if you're asking if there's a chance sure I guess there's a chance